Dolphins, apparently, are cool again; plus six-pack of Dolphins notes

 According to Dick’s Sporting Goods, the Dolphins have risen dramatically in jersey sales this year, from 22nd at the end of last season to 11th so far this year in the wake of their first playoff appearance since 2008.

-Jarvis Landry, who had the 50th highest selling jersey last year, has risen to 22nd since the NFL Draft.
+Jarvis Landry, who had the 50th-highest selling jersey last year, has risen to 22nd since the NFL Draft.
 He’s 18th among offensive players.

 Also, quarterback Ryan Tannehill has risen to No. 31 overall in jersey sales, and 27th among offensive players.